Skip to main content

 DC F1RST Program

-At Defiance College, first generation college students have always been and continue to be an integral part of our college community.
+First generation college students have always been and continue to be an integral part of Defiance College's community.
 To provide assistance to this population, Lisa Crumit-Hancock and Dr. Agnes Caldwell, developed a peer mentoring program adapting Costa and Kallick’s Habits of Mind platform.
 The Habits of Mind are an identified set of 16 problem solving, life related skills, necessary to effectively operate in society and promote strategic reasoning, insightfulness, perseverance, creativity and craftsmanship.
 The understanding and application of these 16 Habits of Mind + an additional habit, identified specifically for our college students, serve to provide the individual with skills to work through real life situations that equip that person to respond using awareness (cues), thought, and intentional strategy in order to gain a positive outcome.

 - The pilot program started in 2019-20 with five sophomore peer mentors and ten first-year first-gen participants.